 Admissions officers from Columbia's Office of Undergraduate Admissions lead an extensive and interactive session on selecting and applying to college, the admissions process, and financing a college education, with a focus on applying to Columbia.

 Located across the street from the Columbia campus, Barnard is an independent liberal arts college for women, which, in an historical partnership with Columbia, is also a college of the University.

-The College Fair, hosted by Columbia Undergraduate Admissions, is normally scheduled during the first week of Session II.
-Representatives from over a hundred colleges and universities are on hand to answer questions and provide information and literature.
+The College Fair, hosted by Columbia Undergraduate Admissions, is normally scheduled during Session I. Representatives from over a hundred colleges and universities are on hand to answer questions and provide information and literature.
 Participating schools typically include Brown, Columbia, Cornell, Dartmouth, Harvard, MIT, Princeton, Penn, Stanford, and Yale.
 Students have the opportunity to visit the fair during the midday break or after classes.
-The College Fair is open to the public, so Session I students who are in the area are welcome to attend.
+The College Fair is open to the public, so Session II students who are in the area are welcome to attend.